nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 The default value of `allow_dup_slash` is `false`.

-# Setting Routes with URL path parameters
+# Setting Routes With URL Path Parameters
 There is no need to rewrite URLs for URL path parameters in web server side.

 Here is showing you how to set up REST like URLs.